What is SAS Programming?

 sign ($) and a comma (,).

-Labels are attributes of a variable, which consists of descriptive text up to 256 characters long.
+Labels are a variable’s attributes, consisting of descriptive text up to 256 characters long.

-The purpose of SAS indexes is to optimize
+The purpose of SAS indexes is to optimise WHERE expressions and facilitate BY-group processing.

 Extended attributes are defined on a data set or on a variable that is user-defined metadata.
 For example, you can store a description of a variable or the formula used to produce the variable value or save a URL that specifies information about your data set.